a13r/webansicht/README.md

 ## Development

-You can run development instances of frontend and backend separately (with frontend supporting hot-reloading)
+You can run development instances of frontend and backend separately (with frontend supporting hot-reloading).
+Make sure a [Mongo DB](https://www.mongodb.com/) server is running locally.

     ```
     npm run api:dev